B2B Sales 101: Definition, Techniques & More

 What Are B2B Sales?

-- A business selling products or services to a company which can then use these to manufacture or sell their own products.
-One example of this is a food wholesaler selling ingredients to a bakery, so they can produce their own baked goods.
+Example 1: A business selling products to a company that can then use those products to manufacture or sell their own products.
+One example of this is a food wholesaler selling ingredients to a bakery.
+In turn, the bakery uses those ingredients to produce their baked goods.

-BidFood is an example of a B2B business providing food for businesses who serve their own customers.
+BidFood is an example of a B2B seller that provides food for businesses that take those products and use them to service their customers.

-- A business selling products or services which meet a company’s needs.
-For instance, a company selling software services, such as email or an e-commerce platform.
+Example 2: A business selling products or services that meet other companies’ needs.
+For instance, a company selling software services, such as an email or e-commerce platform.

 How Are B2B Sales Different from B2C Sales?

-In contrast to business to business selling, B2C sales refer to business to customer sales: when a company sells products or services to an individual customer.
+In contrast to business-to-business selling, B2C sales refer to business-to-customer sales—when a company sells products or services directly to consumers.

 A few examples of B2C selling include:

-- An online fashion store selling clothing to an individual
+- An online fashion store selling clothing to individuals

-Essentially, the buyer of the goods or service is the end user of the product.
+The buyer of the goods or service is the end-user of the product.

-It’s possible for a company to offer both B2B and B2C selling—a hotel selling rooms to individual consumers and conference rooms to businesses is one example.
+A company can offer both B2B and B2C selling—a hotel selling rooms to individual consumers and conference rooms to businesses is one example.

 B2C selling strategies can include using marketing campaigns to provoke an emotional response from the buyer, using social media influencers to create a connection with the buyer, and hosting contests.

-B2B sale techniques require marketing strategies which are usually directed to a company’s specific requirements.
+B2B sales techniques require marketing strategies which are usually directed to a company’s specific requirements.

-Let’s delve into eight B2B strategies you can use to make sales.
+Let’s delve into 10 B2B strategies you can use to increase your sales.